vndlgd/vndlgd/README.md

 I'm a Computer Science graduate from San Diego State University, currently diving deep into embedded software engineering.

-📚 Actively enhancing my skills in Python, C, C++, and working on hands-on projects with Arduino and Raspberry Pi.
+📚 I'm currently building my skills in Python, C, C++, and working on hands-on projects with Arduino and Raspberry Pi.

 🔧 I’m focused on developing embedded systems and practical solutions, and I'm working towards securing a role where I can apply these skills in real-world applications.